MORE ABOUT ME

 MENTORING AND COACHING

 I am a founding Trellis Mentor Fellow to help build a better future for new STEM teachers.
 Through Trellis, I have also done summer coaching in the Hollyhock Program at Stanford.
 I am currently the San Francisco Region Co Director of Trellis Education.

 I was the webmaster for the Oakland Education Association from 2010 to 2014 and was an OEA union rep from 2009 to 2015.
 Since 2014 I have been a member of the California State Instructional Leadership Corps (ILC) in partnership with the California Teachers Association and Stanford University.
 I was selected in 2017 to be the Northern California Representative for the one year NEA College and Career Readiness Working Group (CCRWG) focusing on Instructional Leadership.
 Since 2018 I have been a UESF building rep at James Middle School.

-In 2019 I was elected to a three-year term as the CTA Golder Gate Service Center Rep at Large.
-The Golden Gate Service Center is one of 26 CTA service centers and covers San Francisco, South San Francisco, and San Mateo Counties.
+In 2019 I was elected to a three-year term as the CTA Golden Gate Service Center Rep at Large.
+The Golden Gate Service Center is one of 26 CTA service centers and covers San Francisco, South San Francisco, and San Mateo Counties servicing ~11,500 members.

 GRANTS AND FELLOWSHIPS

 I was part a team of Trellis Mentors who received the Light Award.